Eric-Thomas/Spotify-Backup/README.md

 Dependencies - Spotipy

-Type "pip install spotipy" in powershell
+Type "pip install spotipy" in powershell to collect spotipy dependency

 To run type "python spotifyBackup.py [username]" where [username] is your username or ID for spotify